Activists cite tabulation flaw in mail-in ballots in Georgia

 The scanners and ballot-marking devices used in all 159 Georgia counties Tuesday are part of a voting equipment package the state purchased for $120 million from Dominion Voting Systems after a federal judge ordered it to scrap an outdated, untrustworthy system.

-In post-election reviews, bipartisan panels in all four counties detected unregistered votes while examining ballot images flagged by the vote-tallying scanner's software for anomalies.
+In post-election reviews Wednesday, election panels in all four counties detected unregistered votes while examining ballot images flagged by the vote-tallying scanner's software for anomalies.

 In Morgan County, Republican-dominated and just southeast of Atlanta, panelists discovered at least 20 votes on scanned ballot images that the program had not recorded, said Jeanne Dufort, a Democrat on the panel.
 She said it appeared the votes did not register because ovals that were supposed to be filled in were instead checked or marked with X's.

 All three panelists agreed to add the unregistered votes to the electronic tally, said Dufort.
 But on Thursday, the county elections board voted 3-2 not to audit the rest of the roughly 3,000 absentee ballots.
-The other two panelists, a Republican appointee and the election director, did not return emails and phone calls seeking comment.
+The other two panelists, both Republicans, did not return emails and phone calls seeking comment.

 “It is a head-in-the-sand approach," Dufort complained.